Zoo New England Zootopia Gala Raises $450K, Setting a Record

 Zootopia 2017 was hosted by NBC Boston, NECN anchor Latoyia Edwards and chief meteorologist Matt Noyes.

-Stone Zoo, formerly known as the Middlesex Fells Zoo, is located on 26 acres near the Spot Pond reservoir in Stoneham, was founded the Zoo in 1905.
+Stone Zoo, formerly known as the Middlesex Fells Zoo, is located on 26 acres near the Spot Pond reservoir in Stoneham, was founded in 1905.
 In 1969, the site was renamed in honor of Walter D. Stone, a former Zoo Director.
 In 1991, the CZC assumed control of Stone Zoo.